ianmaclarty/amulet/doc/scene_nodes.md

-`test` is used to determine whether a fragment is rendered by comparing the depth value of the fragment to value in the depth buffer.
+`test` is used to determine whether a fragment is rendered by comparing the depth value of the fragment to the value in the depth buffer.
 The possible values for `test` are:

 - `"never"`